MaidScientistIzutsumiMarin/tumblrbot/README.md

 - Add documentation.
 - Make [\_\_main__.py](__main__.py) which will be an entry point for everything, including fine-tuning and downloading posts.
    - Separate downloading, writing training data, and generating drafts into separate files that this is the entry point for.
-- Interactively ask for user tokens to be stored in a (probably) separate config file instead of [.env].
+- Interactively ask for user tokens to be stored in a (probably) separate config file instead of [.env.toml].
 - Add token cost estimate for [generation.py].
 - Try out the streaming API for [generation.py].
 - Add command line arguments for [config.toml] values.